devadvance/terminalcheatsheet/README.md

 ### Dependencies

-* You'll need to set up Jekyll for local development.
+* You'll need to set up Ruby and Jekyll for local development.
 Visit https://jekyllrb.com/docs/installation/ for instructions.
-* Checkout the code from GitHub
+* Checkout the code from GitHub.
 * Use `make install` to get the necessary dependencies.
+This uses [Bundler](https://bundler.io), which comes in any modern distribution of Ruby.

 ### Run